-We barely concluded remembering our Holocaust and now tonight begins Memorial Day to honor our fallen soldiers.
-On Wednesday, our cemeteries will be packed with mourning crowds and in the evening those same crowds will fill our city streets and squares with dancing and song to celebrate our independence and return to our homeland.
+We barely concluded remembering our Holocaust and now begins Memorial Day to honor our fallen soldiers.
+On Tuesday, our cemeteries will be packed with mourning crowds and in the evening those same crowds will fill our city streets and squares with dancing and song to celebrate our independence and return to our homeland.

 One more grave story for our people, one more brave story to remember.
 This is the bittersweet of our life in Israel.
 Like the fireworks that will light up the skies on our Independence Day, the celebrations will be just a temporary spark to shine some light on the pain of the price we pay to live in this land.
+Thank God we still know how to celebrate.

 These contrasting poles of opposites is the story of Israel.
 Here we live with Left and Right, secular and religious, the mundane and the holy, conservative yet tolerant.
 Our very existence as a state is filled with contrast.